 A range of outside speakers from local interest groups attend Clare Court to deliver talks that reflects the rich cultural mix of our residents.
 As part of the Avery Re-Connect Programme, we are developing the use of afternoon poetry sessions, utilising audio books and local artists to deliver poetry in a variety of dialects from Welsh and ‘Brummie’ to Patois.
 Local poets such as Ita Gooden from the Caribbean community, have been recent visitors to the home to support our work.

 Staff are fluent in a variety of languages including Urdu, Punjabi, Mirpuri, French, Polish and Russian.
 We celebrate the contributions of each and every community from which we draw and our care teams also reflect this rich Asian, Caribbean and European cultural heritage.
-Our outreach into these communities is a feature of life at Clare Court, and our Sikh residents enjoy visits from the local Guru Nanak temple in Smethwick.
+Our outreach into these communities is a strong feature of life at our Birmingham care home, and our Sikh residents enjoy visits from the local Guru Nanak temple in Smethwick.

 Our large, comfortable lounge and dining areas are perfect for socialising and joining in with activities, but we also have more restful spaces for quiet conversations and thinking your own thoughts.
 Each of our bedrooms comes fully furnished with walk-in showers and flat screen TVs, and residents are encouraged to have as many personal items, keepsakes and mementos around them as they like.

 Our enclosed garden is lovingly maintained by our resident gardening club and in the summer months you will find us in one of our two garden areas, with paths and chairs, it is the perfect place to enjoy a cup of tea and a chat.